zeus-volkov-systems/messageapi/README.md

 }
 ```

 In the default MessageAPI topology, sessions are the primary abstraction.
-Sessions in turn consist of schema, container, and protocol abstractions, and each
-of these has its own set of properties that must/can be specified.
-Notice that in
-the spec, any key labeled "plugin" points to a class.
-These classes are what are read
-at runtime (when the spec itself is referenced in the code).
-Anything found within
-the "constructor" map is then used by the class to build itself.
+Sessions in turn consist of schema, container, and protocol abstractions, and each of these has its own set of properties that must/can be specified.
+Notice that in the example spec, any key labeled "plugin" points to a class.
+These classes are what are read at runtime (when the spec itself is referenced in the code).
+Anything found within the "constructor" map is then used by the class to build itself.

-So, for example, if the above spec is taken literally, when it is used in the code, an instance of the
-"class.namespace.SessionPluginClass" class is loaded with the corresponding "constructor"
-map passed in as the constructor argument.
-This in turn kicks off the system to read the schema,
-container, and protocol classes and create those using their own constructor maps.
-The information
-found in values (usually JSON maps, with the exception being the "operators" key in the schema constructor)
-will be read and parsed at that time to build the component and ultimately the session.
+So, for example, if the above spec is taken literally, when it is used in the code, an instance of the "class.namespace.SessionPluginClass" class is loaded with the corresponding "constructor" map passed in as the constructor argument.
+This in turn kicks off the system to read the schema, container, and protocol classes and create those using their own constructor maps.
+The information found in the associated key-values (usually referencing an underlying JSON map, with the exception being the "operators" key in the schema constructor) will be read and parsed at that time to build the component and ultimately the session.

 Once built, this session is then in memory and can be reused as often as necessary.
-MessageAPI trades initial speed of compile-time class construction for the flexibility and declarative nature of doing it at runtime, but mitigates this by allowing already created session objects to be reused. additionally, individual parts of already created session objects can be used to create new objects (for example, using an existing in-memory schema instance, that's part of an existing, in-memory session, for use in creating a different, new session object).
+MessageAPI trades initial speed of compile-time class construction for the flexibility and declarative nature of doing it at runtime  (although the initial bootstrapping is generally very fast anyway), and then allows already created session objects to be reused.
+Additionally, individual parts of already created session objects can be used to create new objects (for example, using an existing in-memory schema instance, that's part of an existing, in-memory session, for use in creating a different, new session object).

 Each session component is considered a fundamental and loosely orthogonal dimension of its parent.
 Every message session, no matter what the type, can be created by specifying these three dimensions, and this concept is what allows MessageAPI to provide a powerful abstract framework on top of arbitrary messages.
 Each of these dimensions has its own particular properties which define it.
-All also include a catchall 'metadata' property for storage of other useful self-documenting information.
+All also include a catchall 'metadata' property for storage of other useful self-documenting information, such as version or identifying labels.

 Here we describe the three dimensions of a MessageAPI session:

+ - Schemas
     - Schemas are what define records as seen by the session holder.
 This is the part of the topology which defines what fields a record will have, any conditions on those fields, and an operator factory class that provides methods on evaluating fields against conditions (conditions may contain arbitrary logic).
 A schema field set is a flat set of field definitions.
 For example, software that wants to pass email messages through MessageAPI could have a field set of 'email, subject, body'.
 In the provided schema class, fields need to be provided with a 'name', 'type', and 'required' properties.
 The 'name' must be unique in the schema, the 'type' must be understood by the parsing class, and the 'required' must be a boolean.
 Conditions can be set on these fields that qualify records when passed in, serving as a potentially powerful filtering tool.
 In the provided default plugin, conditions must specify at least a unique id, a type, and an operator.
 There are two provided types in the default - composite and comparison.
 Comparison type conditions are direct comparisons (things like equivalency, greater than, etc.) while composite conditions reference other conditions and specify either an 'and' or an 'or' operator.
 This allows multiple conditions to be nested, referenced by their IDs.
 Composite conditions can also include other composite conditions and will be unpacked and applied recursively.
 The only restriction on conditions is that no infinite loops are permitted.
+Conditions are applied on both 'get' and 'put' type operations, which provide a SQL type selection for records in arbitrary containers.

     - A schema 'metadata' json specification file (metadata.json)
       ```
       {
           "metadata": {
-              "name": "schema_name",
+              "name": "clisam",
-              "type": "schema_type"
+              "type": "simple"
           }
       }
       ```

     - A schema 'fields' json specification file (fields.json)
      ```
      {
          "fields": [